publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch26/schIII/m__us_usc_t30_s1462.md

     (d) __Compromise or other action by the Administrator__

-        The Administrator may compromise, modify, or remit, with or without conditions, any civil penalty which is subject to imposition or which has been imposed under this section unless an action brought under subsection (b) or (c) of this section is pending in a court of the United States.
+        The Administrator may compromise, modify, or remit, with or without conditions, any civil penalty which is subject to imposition or which has been imposed under this section unless an action brought under subsection (b) or (c) is pending in a court of the United States.

 ([Pub.
 L. 96–283, title III, § 302][/us/pl/96/283/s302], June 28, 1980, [94 Stat.
 577][/us/stat/94/577].)